Citation, DOI & article data

 This article focuses on a general discussion of rhabdomyosarcomas.
 For location-specific details, please refer to:

 Rhabdomyosarcomas are the most common soft tissue tumor in children and account for 5-8% of childhood cancers 6,7, and 19% of all pediatric soft tissue sarcomas 7.

 In general, they are found in young patients, less than 45 years of age 6, with ~65% diagnosed in patients under 10 years old 7.

-There is a slight male predilection (M:F 1.67:1 7) with Caucasian children affected more often than children of other races.
+There is a slight male predilection (M:F 1.67:1 7) with White children affected more often than children of other races.

 Although the vast majority of cases are sporadic, increased incidence of rhabdomyosarcomas is seen in patients with a variety of syndromes and congenital anomalies, including 7,8:

-Clearly, clinical presentation will vary depending on the location of a tumor (see below); however, in general, rhabdomyosarcomas are rapidly growing masses.
+The clinical presentation varies depending on the location of a tumor (see below); however, in general, rhabdomyosarcomas are rapidly growing masses.
 They cause localized pressure effects on neurovascular structures and have a predilection for infiltrating bones 6.
-Pathological fractures could therefore occur.
+Pathological fractures can therefore occur.

 Rhabdomyosarcomas are found anywhere in the body 4,7:

 oropharynx/nasopharynx, palate: ~15%